Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The ancient Hippodrome of Constantinople was built between 200 and 300 as a stadium for horse racing, chariot racing, and other amusements.
 Seating up to 100,000 people, there isn't much remaining of the structure today.
 Now the site of the Hippodrome in Istanbul is a beautiful public park with a few remaining columns hinting at its grand past.
 The Obelisk of Tutmosis III, the Basilica Cistern, the Fountain of Wilhelm II, and the Serpentine and Constantine Columns are popular landmarks within the park, which also offers free wireless internet.

 Istanbul not only bridges the cultural and geographical gap between Europe and Asia, but also blends its culinary offerings.
 Eating out in Istanbul restaurants gives diners a taste of the splendid fusion that can be created by combining the traditional cuisine of the two continents.
 Dining options abound in Istanbul.
-If in doubt, head for the Sultanahmet area which has the most restaurants.
-Traditional Turkish fare such as turbot with saffron and raspberry, or cinnamon flavoured chicken kebabs, can be enjoyed at restaurants in the Edirnekapi and Ortaköy areas, while the best seafood is in Kanlýca.
-Istanbul restaurants serving a fusion of Turkish, Mediterranean, and Asian cuisine are found in Beyoglu and Sisli, while Taksim and Ortaköy are home to some excellent cafés.
+If in doubt, travellers should head for the Sultanahmet area, which has the most restaurants.
+Traditional Turkish fare such as turbot with saffron and raspberry, or cinnamon flavoured chicken kebabs, can be enjoyed at restaurants in the Edirnekapi and Ortakoy areas, while the best seafood is in Kanlyca.
+Istanbul restaurants serving a fusion of Turkish, Mediterranean, and Asian cuisine are found in Beyoglu and Sisli, while Taksim and Ortakoy are home to some excellent cafes.
 With so many restaurants in and around the city, diners will find somewhere to eat any time of any day.
-Menu prices are generally quite fair and generally you get what you pay for.
+Menu prices are generally quite fair and, generally, guests get what they pay for.
 A tip of at least 10 percent is customary.
 At most Istanbul restaurants reservations are either required or strongly recommended.

 An aptly named restaurant, 360istanbul is situated on a rooftop terrace with beautiful views and a sleek concrete and glass design.
 The menu offers fusion cuisine featuring Turkish, Mediterranean, and Oriental ingredients.
 There's a variety of options, with dishes including lamb rack confit, saffron risotto, and a popular rock lobster arrabiatta.
 Open for lunch and dinner Monday to Friday, and dinner only on weekends.
 Reservations required.